 Insurance in Switzerland

-An introduction to compulsory and optional forms of insurance in Switzerland, from health insurance to home insurance in Switzerland.
+An introduction to compulsory and optional forms of insurance in Switzerland, from health insurance to car insurance and home insurance in Switzerland.

 Don't wait for the worst to happen – get your Swiss insurance sorted now.
 Moving to a new country means tackling a different set of red tape.
 None is more confusing than insurance.
 The following article provides an introduction to insurance in Switzerland, including those which are legally required.